 Their organic cacao beans are the source of our Harmony flavor - a 2018 Good Food Award Winner for the confections category!

 They’re another very entrepreneurial group - with several women in the community who hand-make bon bons and other chocolate treats.
-PLUS, they’re opening their own chocolate bar factory in Q4 2018!
+PLUS, they opened their own chocolate bar factory in February 2019!